Menu Close

 8. How has your upbringing impacted your view on sex?

-9. Is there something I do that would immediately turn you off from having sex with me?
+9. Is there something I might do that would immediately turn you off from having sex with me?

 10. Where is your favorite place to be touched?